-Sky, a male dolphin close to becoming an Initiate in the Way, unwillingly finds himself caught up in the violent consequences.
+Sky, a male dolphin, close to becoming an Initiate in the Way, unwillingly finds himself caught up in the violent consequences.
 To save the lives of his closest friends he will have to risk the worst punishment his clan can inflict and must decide between the two females who challenge everything he believes in.

 Some Reviewers’ Comments

-Ocean Geographic Magazine – From the first moment I opened “Dolphin Way”, I was instantaneously captivated by the story.
+From the first moment I opened “Dolphin Way”, I was instantaneously captivated by the story.
 I indulged and read through the night till the final page.
 Though a novel, Mark has unravelled both facts and mysteries surrounding these fascinating, endearing animals.
 As a fellow “marine mammal” and ocean aficionado, I loved the book.
 Albeit fictitious, it gave insight to an enthralling nation that I wish could be ours.
-It was truly an emotional and provocative read.
+It was truly an emotional and provocative read. – Ocean Geographic Magazine

-New Books Magazine – Once I started to read, I could not put it down and I have read it in four days flat, which is quick for me.
+Once I started to read, I could not put it down and I have read it in four days flat, which is quick for me.
 It’s a very Cane and Able type of story but the imagery in it, and the imagination that Mark has used is wonderful.
-Also, it makes you think about what we are doing to our environment.
+Also, it makes you think about what we are doing to our environment. – New Books Magazine

-Scottish Diver Magazine - This analogous tale has been beautifully crafted to include details of legends, laws, taboos, myths, ancient writings, music, traditional gatherings, mating rituals, birth and death customs, and well-crafted ‘characters’ galore.
+This analogous tale has been beautifully crafted to include details of legends, laws, taboos, myths, ancient writings, music, traditional gatherings, mating rituals, birth and death customs, and well-crafted ‘characters’ galore. – Scottish Diver Magazine

-Sport Diver Magazine - Masterfully weaves a believable tale of dolphin life – you will never look at a dolphin the same way again!
+Masterfully weaves a believable tale of dolphin life – you will never look at a dolphin the same way again! – Sport Diver Magazine